KhronosGroup/glTF-Asset-Generator/CONTRIBUTING.md

 + Clearly identify models that are designed to fail to load.
 (Negative tests)
   + A client that is conformant with the glTF 2.0 spec is expected to successfully render any model created by the glTF Asset Generator, unless explicitly noted otherwise.
-  + If a model (or entire group of models) are not expected to load on a conformant client, then the model(s) must be marked as such in the readme and manifest.
+  + If a model (or entire group of models) are not expected to load on a conformant client, then the model(s) must be marked as such in the readme.
+  + Models that are not valid need the `Valid` bool set to false, even if they are not necessarily expected to fail to load.
+See [Flag Model as not Valid](#flag-model-as-not-valid).

 ## Setting Up The glTF Asset Generator In Visual Studio Code (VS Code)
 1. Use `git clone https://github.com/KhronosGroup/glTF-Asset-Generator.git` to download the repro.